 Indeed, there are whole industries dedicated to expunging truth with facts.
 This isn't really what the Enlightenment was hoping for when it set out to enlarge the edifice of fact in the search for truth, but facts are funny that way.
 Pile up enough into a "great complexity" and they can bury simple truths.
 Not that facts aren't an element of truth.
 They are.
 But they're not, as they say, the whole truth and nothing but the truth.
 If you wish to see lies built of facts, you have only to look about you.

 "We had the experience but missed the meaning."
 We look upon the lies of fact in order to miss the miracle.
-It's part of our disease, our Adam's Curse, that we can see the miracle and strive, immediately and with all our might, to shrink it down into "facts."
+It's part of our disease, our Adam's Curse, that we can see the miracle whole, obvious, and manifest, and strive, immediately and with all our might, to shrink it down into "facts."
 Our tragedy is that this base struggle to evict the soul from its vessel does not avail us.
-We simply lack the power to disengage the soul and erase the miracle.
+At bottom we simply lack the power to disengage the soul and erase the miracle.
 Our struggle to do so only deforms us.
 It does not release us.

 The miracle persists.
 It persists right in front of our eyes, in all that we see in every moment of life.
-It persists, infusing everything from the farthest roof beams spanning the vault of heaven deep down into the vibrating phase-changes of the atom, and deeper in still until, in either direction, the great chain of being seems to have no top and no bottom, but like the Ouroboros locked in a Möbius spin becomes a circle every returning in to the self-same spot.
+It persists, infusing everything from the farthest roof beams spanning the vault of heaven deep down into the vibrating phase-changes of the atom, and deeper in still until, in either direction, the great chain of being seems to have no top and no bottom, but like the Ouroboros locked in a Möbius that spins into a circle ever returning to the self-same spot.

 Many of those who spend their lives studying cosmology, as well as many of those whose lives are spent studying subatomic particles, strings, charm, quarks and the ever expanding pantheon of mini-matter, have noted, sometimes only in passing and without pause, how close our most cutting-edge physics come to our most ancient metaphysics.
 And so, beneath all the vast drifts of data and the oceans of facts, we always seek, with instruments always more powerful, to look deeper in and further out.
 Suspecting, only sometimes and only in passing, that it is the same direction; that as Heraclitus knew, "The way up and the way down are one and the same."